• Home

 Pin the Recipe

-If you are looking for a super easy Sweet Potato Casserole, this is it!
+We are firm believers here at Mom's Dinner that recipes do not need to be full of complicated ingredients and steps to be absolutely delicious.
+This Sweet Potato Casserole fits the bill if you are looking for a super easy sweet potato side dish!
 It is made with canned yams which takes half the work out of making a Sweet Potato Casserole.
 They are mashed up and mixed with butter, eggs, brown sugar and seasonings.
 The topping is a pecan and brown sugar crumble that is SO delicious.
 I promise no body will know you used canned yams!

 sweet potato casserole in an 8x8 pan with pecan brown sugar topping and cranberries in the background